edewit/minecraft-sponge-plugin-s2i/README.md

 images.
 The resulting images can be run either by [Docker](http://docker.io) or using [S2I](https://github.com/openshift/source-to-image).

-This image is heavily inspired by the awesome [openshift/ruby-20-centos](https://github.com/openshift/ruby-20-centos/) builder image.
+This image is heavily inspired by the awesome [openshift/sti-ruby](https://github.com/openshift/sti-ruby/), builder images.

 Installation
 ---------------